melbournebioinformatics/MelBioInf_docs/docs/tutorials/janis_translate/janis_translate.md

 ### Conclusion

-In this tutorial we explored how to translate the `align_sort_markdup` CWL Workflow to Nextflow using `janis translate`.
+In this section we explored how to translate the `align_sort_markdup` CWL Workflow to Nextflow using `janis translate`.

 This is the end of section 1.

+Let's take a break!

 In section 2 we will be working with Galaxy, and will translate some Galaxy Tool Wrappers and Workflows into Nextflow as seen with CWL.